tenet-ac-za/safire.ac.za-website/content/technical/saml2/coco/_index.md

 ### Attesting CoCo compliance

 If you need to attest to your service provider's CoCo compliance, in addition to a [registration request]({{< ref "/technical/saml2/forms.md" >}}) you also need to supply a statement of your CoCo compliance.
-You should be aware that, unlike [Sirtfi]({{< relref "../sirtfi/_index.md" >}}), CoCo introduces binding obligations on the organisation attesting compliance and operating the service provider.
+You should be aware that, unlike [Sirtfi]({{< relref "../sirtfi/_index.md" >}}), CoCo introduces **binding obligations** on the organisation attesting compliance and operating the service provider.

-You can use the following template:
+You can use the following template or a suitable-worded alternative:

   * [SAFIRE CoCo Compliance Template](./SAFIRE-CoCo-Compliance-Template.docx)

-This statement must be on institional letterhead, and should be signed by your institution's Information Officer (as defined in the Protection of Personal Information Act) or other executive officer.
+This statement must be on institional letterhead, and should be signed by your institution's Information Officer or a suitably appointed Deputy Information Officer (as defined in the Protection of Personal Information Act, 2013).

 A suitably redacted copy of this statement will be published as part of your entity's listing (see below for examples).